nmc-costa/HIcode/README.md

 # HIcode: Halfway Integration for Seamless Code Management and Collaboration
 HIcode is an impactful integration code base that harmonizes data teams, fostering seamless collaboration.
-With HIcode, developers unlock the potential for a more robust and sustainable software system, maximizing project success and driving innovation.
+With HIcode, developers unlock the potential for a more robust, sustainable and agnostic software system, maximizing project success and driving innovation.
 Embrace symplification! 🚀 #HIcode

 <p align="center">